 Tribal Land Acknowledgements

-The Tribal acknowledgements of The Evergreen State College is a living document that will be reviewed annually and may be updated as language and other factors change.
+The Tribal acknowledgements of The Evergreen State College is a living document that will be reviewed and updated as language and other factors change.

 Evergreen's acknowledgements are geographically based upon the precise location of Evergreen's two locations on the two named Tribes' specific lands, respectively.
 These acknowledgements may be combined when an event is for the whole College and encompasses both locations.
 The acknowledgements conclude by making a broader inclusive statement, meant to signal that in our community of students, staff, and faculty that many Tribes may be represented.